COLLEGE OF COMPUTER, MATHEMATICAL, AND NATURAL SCIENCES (CMNS)2300 Symons Hall, 301-405-4906

 Assistant Dean(s): Lisa Bradley-Klemko, Joelle Presson

 Nationally and internationally recognized for our educational programs, research excellence, distinguished faculty and students, the College of Computer, Mathematical, and Natural Sciences (CMNS) is a critical educational and scientific resource benefiting the region and the nation.
 The College offers every student a high-quality, innovative, and cross-disciplinary educational experience.
 Strongly committed to making studies in the sciences available to all, the College actively encourages and supports the recruitment and retention of women and minorities underrepresented in our disciplines.

 Freshmen and transfer students interested in applying for admission should consult with the general university admissions information provided in Chapter 1 of this catalog.
 Admission to some CMNS majors is limited - please consult the information in Chapter 1 or the following link for information about Limited Enrollment Programs .
 Freshmen considering a major in a CMNS discipline should pursue a high school program of studies that includes four years of mathematics - preferably including algebra, geometry, pre-calculus, and calculus.
-Students interested in pursuing majors in the life sciences and physical sciences should take two to three courses in the biological and physical sciences with laboratory.
+Students interested in pursuing majors in the life sciences and physical sciences should take three to four courses in the biological and physical sciences with laboratory.
 Students interested in Computer Science are encouraged to take high school computer science coursework, including AP Computer Science if it is available.
 Math and science courses work at the honors/AP/IB level is strongly encouraged.